Argent77/A7-ImprovedShamanicDance/A7#ImprovedShamanicDance/readme/readme.txt

 animal spirit, or a minor animal spirit, but cannot choose which one appears.
 Spirits will do their best to protect the Shaman but are not controlled directly.
 The Shaman will also be protected by spirits at level 24 and higher.
-The spirits grant the Shaman immunity to normal weapons and protection against all 1st- and 2nd-level spell effects.
+The spirits grant the Shaman immunity to normal weapons and protection against all 1st- and 2nd-level spell effects (which includes adverse as well as beneficial spells).

-– Does not gain bonus spells per day from high Wisdom.
-– Alignment restricted to neutral good, true neutral, and neutral evil.
-– May not dual-class or multi-class.
-– Ineligible for any stronghold.
-(This affects only the Shadows of Amn campaign in Baldur's Gate II: Enhanced Edition.)
-– Hit Die: d8
+â€“ Does not gain bonus spells per day from high Wisdom. â€“ Alignment restricted to neutral good, true neutral, and neutral evil. â€“ May not dual-class or multi-class. â€“ Ineligible for any stronghold.
+(This affects only the Shadows of Amn campaign in Baldur's Gate II: Enhanced Edition.) â€“ Hit Die: d8

 Credits